C. Gordon Bell

 Gordon Bell was a computer industry consultant-at-large working on computer-re lated projects-especially parallel processing.
 He has been involved in the design of many products and research projects, including 50 computers, a dozen of which were multiprocessors.
 He has co-authored six books and many papers about computer structures and most recently, startups.
 In April 1991, Addison-Wesley published High Tech Ventures: The Guide to Entrepreneurial Success, describing the Bell-Mason Diagnostic, for anlalyzing new ventures.

-Mr. Bell is a member of various professional organizations including the AAAS (Fellow), ACM, IEEE (Fellow and Computer Pioneer), and the National Academy of Engineering.
+Mr. Bell was a member of various professional organizations including the AAAS (Fellow), ACM, IEEE (Fellow and Computer Pioneer), and the National Academy of Engineering.
 His awards include: the Mellon Institute Medal, and the IEEE Computer Society McDowell and Eckert-Mauchly Awards.
-He participated in the founding ofMCC and SRC, and is a founder and director of The Computer Museum, Boston.
-He is also a director of several companies involved in computing including Cirrus Logic and Visix Software.
+He participated in the founding ofMCC and SRC, and was a founder and director of The Computer Museum.
+He was also a director of several companies involved in computing including Cirrus Logic and Visix Software.

 President George H.W.
 Bush awarded Mr. Bell The National Medal of Technology in 1991 "for his continuing intellectual and industrial achievements in the field of computer design; and for his leading role in establishing cost-effective, powerful computers which serve as a significant tool for engineering, science, and industry".

-Mr. Bell is married to Gwen Bell; they have two children, Brigham and Laura.
-He resides in Los Altos, California and Boston, Massachusetts, and his interests include start-up ventures, bicycle touring, skiing, and underwater photography.
+Mr. Bell was married to Gwen Bell; they had two children, Brigham and Laura.
+He resided in Los Altos, California and Boston, Massachusetts, and his interests included start-up ventures, bicycle touring, skiing, and underwater photography.